k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/07_graphit_quiz.md

 #### Question 8: Documents formatting

-What will the CSVRow tag do the CSV document ?
+What will the CSVRow tag do to the CSV document ?

 A: Count the number of rows that are to be expected in the response and display it in the header.